EDIpack/EDIpack2.0/doc/edipack2.rst

    :maxdepth: 2
    :hidden:

-   edipack2/05_sectors
+   edipack/05_sectors

 :ref:`Quantum Impurity Bath  <bath>`
 =================================================================

-In |edipack2| the bath is handled using a Reverse Communication Strategy.
+In |edipack| the bath is handled using a Reverse Communication Strategy.
 All the procedures designed to define or handle the discretized bath as well as those to evaluate suitable functions of the bath are grouped in set of modules.